openharmony/docs/docs-en/quick-start/setting-up-a-development-environment.md

     If the installation package cannot be found in the software source, do as follows:

     1. Download the source code package from  [https://scons.org/pages/download.html](https://scons.org/pages/download.html).
 The recommended SCons version is 3.0.4 or later.
-    2. Decompress the source code package to any directory.
+    2. Decompress the source code package to any directory, for example, scons-3.1.2.

+        ```
+        tar -xvf scons-3.1.2.tar.gz
+        ```

     3. Go to the source code directory and run the following command to install the source code package:

         ```